-] Identify individuals to invite as participants in the initiative.
+At a minimum, leaders from child welfare and juvenile justice agencies must participate.
+Additional individuals who can effectively guide, motivate, and manage the initiative should also be identified. - dentify individuals to invite as participants in the initiative.
 Participants should be those who have a stake in the population of dual status youth and their outcomes and will actively work to explore opportunities for improvement.
-See Appendix A: Participants by Role for a list of required, preferred, and additional participants.

-Review the recommended infrastructure, as depicted below.
+See Appendix A: Participants by Role for a list of required, preferred, and additional participants. - □ Review the recommended infrastructure, as depicted below.
 Experience in a variety of jurisdictions has demonstrated that, when utilized, this infrastructure improves the likelihood of success in dual status youth initiatives.
-This design includes: (1) an Executive Committee comprised of identified key leaders with authority to make decisions and direct activities, and (2) subcommittees staffed by participants with specific skills or insight who can accomplish the necessary study and analysis.
+This design includes:

+(1) an Executive Committee comprised of identified key leaders with authority to make decisions and direct activities, and

-EXECUTIVE COMMITTEE
+(2) subcommittees staffed by participants with specific skills or insight who can accomplish the neces-sary study and analysis.

-[Governance & Decision-Making / Oversight & Mgmt. of Subcommittees]
+EXECUTIVE COMMITTEE [Governance & Decision-Making / Oversight & Mgmt. of Subcommittees) Law, Policy, & Information Sharing Subcommittee Page Resources & Practice Subcommittee Subcommittee

-Identify likely candidates to serve as subcommittee co-chairs.
+☐ Identify likely candidates to serve as subcommittee co-chairs.
 Co-chairs should possess subject matter expertise relevant to each subcommittee's activities as well as demonstrated leadership qualities.
-For details on the activities of each subcommittee, see Appendix B: Recommended Infrastructure.

-Set a date for a 11⁄2 day launch of the project.
+For details on the activities of each subcommittee see Appendix B: Recommended Infrastructure . □ Set a date for a 11⁄2 day launch of the project.
 The launch will include a kickoff event for all identified stakeholders, an initial Executive Committee meeting, and a meeting of those identified as likely co-chairs of the subcommittees.
-See Appendix C: Sample Kickoff Invitation.

-Identify Existing Relevant Structures

-Certain existing structures or processes may be relevant to the initiative and can potentially serve as foundational elements upon which to build.
-Jurisdictions should make note of existing agreements, teams, or projects already addressing topics such as commitment to collaboration, information sharing, infrastructure development, and evaluation.

-Describe any collaboration or coordination that currently exists between juvenile justice and child welfare agencies.

-Acknowledge past or ongoing efforts, if any, that may potentially conflict with this initiative.

-Determine whether there is a current memorandum of understanding (MOU) establishing a commitment to collaboration and/or information sharing parameters between relevant agencies.
+See Appendix C: Sample Kickoff Invitation . ➡ Identify Existing Relevant Structures Certain existing structures or processes may be relevant to the initiative and can potentially serve as foundational elements upon which to build.
+Jurisdictions should make note of existing agreements, teams, or projects already addressing topics such as commitment to collaboration, information sharing, infrastructure development, and evaluation. ☐ Describe any collaboration or coordination that currently exists between juvenile justice and child welfare agencies. ☐ Acknowledge past or ongoing efforts, if any, that may potentially conflict with this initiative. ☐ Determine whether there is a current memorandum of understanding (MOU) establishing a commitment to collaboration and/or information sharing parameters between relevant agencies.
 If an MOU exists, which agencies are signatories to the agreement?

-If an MOU exists, what is the scope of the agreement?

-Make note of any other relevant interagency agreements that memorialize joint efforts or policies.

-List current projects and related workgroups relevant to dual status youth.

-How can any identified current projects be aligned with the dual status youth initiative in order to avoid duplication of efforts?

-Review Information Systems and Preliminary Data

-Readiness involves gaining a preliminary understanding of both the capabilities and the limitations of relevant information systems and, if possible, collecting some initial data on a jurisdiction's dual status youth.
+If an MOU exists, what is the scope of the agreement? ☐ Make note of any other relevant interagency agreements that memorialize joint efforts or policies. ☐ List current projects and related workgroups relevant to dual status youth. • How can any identified current projects be aligned with the dual status youth initiative in order to avoid duplication of efforts?
+Review Information Systems and Preliminary Data Readiness involves gaining a preliminary understanding of both the capabilities and the limitations of relevant information systems and, if possible, collecting some initial data on a jurisdiction's dual status youth.
 Assess the current ability to identify and track dually-involved youth-that is, those youth within the juvenile justice system who have an open child welfare case.
 These youth are only part of what might form a target population for the dual status youth initiative, but they provide a discrete starting point for understanding the data-gathering capability of relevant systems.

-Is there a process (automated or manual) through which the juvenile justice system can determine whether a youth has an open child welfare case?

-If possible, run a preliminary scan of the prevalence of dually-involved youth using any desired time frame (e.g., on one day, in one month, throughout one year).
+2 Is there a process (automated or manual) through which the juvenile justice system can determine whether a youth has an open child welfare case? ☐ If possible, run a preliminary scan of the prevalence of dually-involved youth using any desired time frame (e.g., on one day, in one month, throughout one year).
 If this is not possible, what challenges or obstacles prevent the ability to run such a scan?